Divorce + Legal Separation

-The last entry in this fictional divorce series featured competing motions for temporary orders.
-Our petitioner, Jane Doe, requested temporary spousal maintenance in the amount of $3,500 per month and $10,000 in interim attorney’s fees.
-She also sought to restrict her husband’s parenting time based on allegations that he committed acts of domestic violence during the marriage.
+Our petitioner, Jane Doe, requested temporary spousal maintenance in the amount of $3,500 per month and interim attorney’s fees in the amount of $10,000.
+She sought to restrict her husband’s parenting time based on allegations that he committed acts of domestic violence during the marriage.

-The respondent and husband, John Doe, responded to Jane’s motion for temporary orders and filed a counter-motion for temporary orders where he asked the family court to order Jane to submit to a substance abuse screening and monitoring service.
-He also asked that Jane’s parenting time be supervised due to concerns about her substance abuse and mental health.
+John Doe, the respondent and husband, responded to Jane’s motion and filed a counter-motion for temporary orders where he asked the family court to supervise Jane’s parenting time based on allegations of substance abuse.
+He sought an order that Jane submit to a substance abuse screening and real-time alcohol monitoring.

 The motions for temporary orders were set for an evidentiary hearing of 60 minutes.
 Both parties wanted more time but the court’s calendar could not accommodate a longer hearing without a significant delay.
 60 minutes really is not very much time in family court.
 Most judges reserve a few minutes for procedural matters and/or their own questions, so 60 minutes usually allots each party with approximately 24 minutes to present evidence and testimony.